 Dr. Nutt continues to believe psychedelics are going to be a revolution in psychiatry.
-But hear me, psychotherapy will be, has to be, a key component of any psychedelic regimen.
+But hear me, psychotherapy has to be a key component of any psychedelic regimen.

 Psilocybin versus antidepressants

-It’s Dr. Nutt’s opinion that psilocybin works faster, better on most measures, and has a different and slightly better side-effect profile than current antidepressants.
+It’s Dr. Nutt’s opinion that psilocybin works faster and better on most measures, and has a different and slightly better side effect profile than current antidepressants.
 And that’s because there are fundamental differences in the way the drugs work.

 In summary, Dr. Nutt stated that psilocybin’s mechanism of action is at the network level.
 The mechanism of action for the SSRIs occurs at the synapse level.

 Let’s wrap it up

 We can’t rely solely upon the meds development pipeline when it comes to relief for the emotional and mental disorders.
 That’s why research work has to continue with the psychedelics.
 There’s way too much at stake.